gaborvecsei/gaborvecsei.github.io/_posts/2021-06-14-Mad-Money-Backtesting.md

 ### After hours data

 This is one of the biggest problems 😢 as we literally don't have it.
 It's a bit of an over exaggeration, as `yfinance` can provide it but it is sparse.
-I "solved" this by stating that the price at showtime is the same as it is at market close.
-Of course this way, we cannot count on the profits/losses of the after-hours volatility which would be generated (in theory) by the show.
+I solved this by stating that the price at showtime is the same as it is at market close.
+Of course with this (dummy) extrapolation, we cannot count on the profits/losses of the after-hours volatility which would be generated (in theory) by the show.

 If you have (maybe a paid) data resource, then by adjusting the buy/sell date calculations, you can easily adapt the